GaryJones/genesis-child-theme-index/README.md

 Please do separate commits for each theme file.
 Multiple themes files can be sent in one pull request.

+### Checking Your Theme Data File

+The project includes grunt support for checking the validity of your theme data file if you clone this repo locally.

+1. Open terminal and navigate to your repo.
+2. Type `npm install`.
+3. Type `grunt`.

+That will check the validity of all of the theme data files, including the one(s) you've just added.

 ## Remove Your Theme

 If your theme gets retired and is no longer available, then submit a pull requests which deletes the respective theme file.